dragondive/plantuml_demo/README.md

 The below demo has the table of contents of this document written in YAML.
 To create a visual representation with PlantUML, enclose the YAML data within `@startyaml` and `@endyaml`.
 This YAML data visualization is one of the PlantUML demos, making it an example of self-reference. :grin:

+> :pencil: **NOTE**
+>
-_Note_: PlantUML's YAML support is limited.
+> PlantUML's YAML support is limited.
 It doesn't recognize several valid YAML constructs.
 For example, it considers [YAML's homepage](https://yaml.org/), written in YAML, as invalid YAML.

 Refer the [documentation](https://plantuml.com/yaml) for the full set of features and configuration options.